APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 | :-- | :--- | :--- |
 | UC-21 | AI Agent Appointment Assistance | To allow patients to manage appointments and inquire about services via an AI agent. |
 | UC-22 | Generate Reports | To allow the Owner to generate and download financial, appointment, and inventory reports. |

+---

+> This documentation provides the foundation for the system's development.
+Each use case contains a full description, including actors, pre/post-conditions, and detailed action flows, in its respective file.